replicate/dreambooth-template/README.md

    - pass a list of training images with `--images image1.jpg another_image.jpg ...`
    - pass a zip of images with `--instance-data my-images.zip`
-   - add your images to the data/ folder
+   - add your images to the data/ folder.
+(If you use this option, delete the default cute puppy pictures in the folder first! 🐾)

    3-5 images is enough but you can add more.
 You also need to specify two extra parameters: